Training classes and Behaviour Modification

 What does "force free training" or "positive training" mean, and why should we use it?

-I am very clear about the training methods I use on this website, and on social media.
-I don't use vague language or generalizations or "trainer speak", because I have nothing to hide and I am happy to explain my training methods to anyone who asks.
+On this website, and on social media I am very clear about the training methods I use.
+I don't use vague language, generalizations or "trainer speak", because I have nothing to hide and I am happy to explain my training methods to anyone who asks.

 There are dozens of scientific research papers and articles written by acknowledged animal behaviour experts as well as veterinary bodies and various animal-centred organisations, all of which are available online.
 All this research shows that using punishment to train dogs is damaging to a dog’s physical and mental wellbeing and the relationship between dog and owner.
 It also shows that using force free training is the most humane and effective way to train animals.
 Please click here for a list of links to scientific articles about why punishment should not be used in dog training.